1FIL0/1FIL0/README.md

       <a href="https://1serg0.itch.io/curefordeath-101">
         Cure for death
       </a>
-      - Submitted for Pirate Software 15 Gamejam
+      - Submitted for Pirate Software 15 Gamejam (2 weeks)
     </li>
     <li>
       <a href="">